 The new company promised more highbrow programming and a strong focus on the arts.
-The ITA wanted a real change in the network and the station's ambitious plans captured the mood of the moment.
+The ITA wanted a real change in the ITV network to move it away from the downmarket shows that had led to recent government criticism.
+London Weekend's ambitious plans captured the mood of the moment.

 There was much industrial strife at ITV in 1968 as unions flexed their muscles on behalf of members, many of whom were worried for their jobs in the midst of so many franchise changes.

-London Weekend's intellectual programmes turned off weekend viewers and, faced with a surprisingly populist, entertainment-led schedule from the BBC, other ITV stations panicked and showed their own entertainment programmes in place of London Weekend's eclectic fare.
+London Weekend's intellectual programmes turned off weekend viewers and, faced with a surprisingly populist, entertainment-led schedule from the BBC, other ITV stations panicked and showed their own entertainment programmes or cheap US imports in place of London Weekend's eclectic fare.

-With a hostile press, plummeting viewing figures, panicking ITV partners and reduced ad revenue, the station's investors lost patience and removed managing director Michael Peacock.
-Most of his senior staff resigned in protest, leaving the station rudderless.
-London Weekend staff, disgusted by the boardroom shenanigans and worried for their jobs, protested outside the ITA's London headquarters and demanded action.
+With a hostile press, plummeting viewing figures, panicking ITV partners and reduced advertising revenue, the station's investors finally lost patience and removed managing director Michael Peacock.
+Most of his senior staff resigned in protest, leaving the station rudderless and without a senior management team.